Old and not-so-rusty: Successful founders are middle-aged

 With [keeping the anecdotal type of evidence] in mind, however, the patterns may suggest a potential reconciliation between the existence of great young entrepreneurs and the advantages of middle age.
 Namely, extremely talented people may also be extremely talented when young.
 These individuals may succeed at very young ages, even when people (including these young successes) get better with age.
 Thus there is no fundamental tension between the existence of great young entrepreneurs and a general tendency for founders to reach their peak entrepreneurial potential later in life.

-My biggest criticism is that startups only make it into the sample used for the most important analyses if they were founded in 2007-2009.
+Time period: My biggest criticism is that startups only make it into the sample used for the most important analyses if they were founded in 2007-2009.
 This is a short sample to start with, but more importantly this was also the time of the Financial Crisis.

 During this large recession, investors might have stopped funding and banks might have stopped giving credit first to the more speculative and riskier firms run by younger people.
 This might bias the results to older founders.
 Table A4 shows averages separately for the different years, but all these years are the aftermath of the Financial Crisis, so that doesn’t address this problem.